noiseprotocol/noise_spec/noise.md

 Transport messages are then encrypted and decrypted by calling `EncryptWithAd()` and `DecryptWithAd()` on the relevant `CipherState` with zero-length associated data.
-If `DecryptWithAd()` signals an error, then the message is discarded.
+If `DecryptWithAd()` signals an error due to `DECRYPT()` failure, then the input message is discarded.
 The application may choose to delete the `CipherState` and terminate the session on such an error, or may continue to attempt communications.
+If `EncryptWithAd()` or `DecryptWithAd()` signal an error due to nonce exhaustion, then the application must delete the `CipherState` and terminate the session.

 The below sections describe these objects in detail.